-Our Board of Directors currently consists of nine members.
-Of our directors, eight-Messrs.
-Balson, Buckman, Farrelly, Hagerty, Johnson, Macchia, Sloan and Stull-are "independent directors" as defined under the New York Stock Exchange listing standards.
+Our Board of Directors currently consists of eight members.
+Of our directors, seven-Messrs.
+Buckman, Farrelly, Hagerty, Johnson, Macchia, Sloan and Stull-are "independent directors" as defined under the New York Stock Exchange listing standards.
 Under our amended and restated bylaws, the number of directors will be determined from time to time by our Board of Directors.

-The Board held five meetings in 2014 and each director attended at least seventy-five percent of all Board and applicable committee meetings.
+The Board held four meetings in 2015 and each director attended at least seventy-five percent of all Board and applicable committee meetings.
 Our independent directors meet in executive session at each regularly scheduled in-person Board meeting, when deemed appropriate.
 The Board does not have a policy regarding directors' attendance at annual meetings.
-One of our directors attended our 2014 annual meeting of stockholders.
+Two of our directors attended our 2015 annual meeting of stockholders.

-In 2014, our Board had three standing committees: an audit committee, a compensation, nominating and corporate governance committee ("compensation committee"), and an executive and acquisitions committee.
-In addition, the Board determined during its January 2015 meeting to create a fourth standing committee, the information technology and security committee.
-The table below provides current membership and fiscal year 2014 meeting information for each of the Board committees that existed during 2014.
+In 2015, our Board had four standing committees: an audit committee, a compensation, nominating and corporate governance committee ("compensation committee"), an executive and acquisitions committee, and an information technology and security committee.
+The table below provides current membership and fiscal year 2015 meeting information for each of the Board committees that existed during 2015.